 Fiona is accredited by the International Kundalini Yoga Teacher’s Association and the Belgian Federation of Kundalini Yoga.
 Fiona is also a qualified Radiant Child Yoga Teacher.

-Fiona is a gong practitioner and therapist using sound for healing.
+Fiona is a trained gong practitioner and therapist using sound for healing.
 Gong sessions are held in groups and for individuals.

 Fiona teaches at Aspria Arts-Loi and also has regular group classes near Merode/Montgomery on Mondays and Wednesdays and on Tuesday evenings at Flagey.